pft/sl-apckey25mk2/readme.md

 # Usage

-There are three main Device Modes.
-The `Device` button cycles between them:

-1. Looper mode
-2. Session save mode
-3. Session/loop(@todo) load mode
+The device starts in the Looper Mode.

-Then there are two Levels modes, one Pan mode, one Sync/Quantize mode.
+Besides that, there are two Levels modes, one Pan mode, one Sync/Quantize mode, and two Session modes

+The present mode is indicated by the four buttons Volume, Pan, Send and Device.

+`[Volume]`:

+Cycles through the two Levels modes.

+`[Pan]`:

+Opens the Pan mode

+`[Send]`:

+Opens the Sync/Quantize mode.

+`[Device]`:

+Cycles through the two Session Modes.

-## Device mode 1: Looper mode
+## Looper mode

 This is the basic, default, mode we start with.
+If this mode is one, none of the fout indicators is lit.

 ![image](https://github.com/user-attachments/assets/e6572158-7ece-4728-b876-0dd534a4c04b)